bernie-skipole/indipydriver/docs/source/usage/rxevents.rst

     individual Device drivers shall disregard enableBLOB and send all elements at will.

-Depending on the intermediate INDI server process, the driver may or may not receive enableBLOB events, and your driver would normally ignore them.
+Depending on the intermediate INDI server process used, the driver may or may not receive enableBLOB instructions.
+If debugging logging is enabled your driver would log them, but no event is created.

 The client will also send a getProperties request to obtain property definitions.
 As default this is handled automatically, and rxevent is not called.
 However if the attribute driver.auto_send_def is set to False, then the automatic function is disabled, and rxevent will be called with 'getProperties' events.